asweigart/PythonStdioGames/README.md

 NOTE: Currently I'm not accepting pull requests at this time, but feel free to leave comments or send suggestions to al@inventwithpython.com

+(Other nifty modules are pyttsx3 (for text-to-speech) and playsound (for playing wav and mp3 files).)

 About this Collection
 =====================